-For 1963-'64 freshmen and sophomores are required to follow the above program.
-Upperclassmen are advised to follow it as closely as possible, depending upon courses previously completed, and upon course sequence in their major and minor fields.
+For 1964-'65 freshmen, sophomores, and juniors are required to follow the above program.
+Seniors are advised to follow it as closely as possible, depending upon courses previously completed, and upon course sequence in their major and minor fields.

 Students who enrolled as freshmen prior to September 1962 have the option of graduating under either the old or the new Teacher-Education Program.
 The new program is not retroactive and is not mandatory for such students.
 In any event, the student must meet all of the requirements of the program of his choice.